Download our 18 event email templates and event email examples now to start using them right away.

 “[Event name] was filled with special speakers and exciting content, and we want next year to be even better.
 Don’t hold back.
 Tell us what worked, what didn’t, and what’s next.”

-After your introduction, include buttons that link to polls or a survey.
+After your introduction, include buttons in the event email template that link to polls or a survey.
 Encourage feedback on their favorite moments, and allow them to elaborate.

 Incorporate the best comments and feedback into your next event promotion.